Transfers: Member and scheme administrator considerations for transfers to registered pension schemes

 If the transfer is not a recognised transfer (or a transfer to the Pension Protection Fund or Financial Assistance Scheme) it is an unauthorised payment.
 The member will be liable to tax on the amount transferred - see PTM134000 for more information about the tax due.

-If the member has enhanced protection, fixed protection, fixed protection 2014 or protection of a pension age below 55 the transfer may cause them to lose this protection.
+If the member has enhanced protection, fixed protection, fixed protection 2014, fixed protection 2016 or protection of a pension age below 55 the transfer may cause them to lose this protection.
 The relevant guidance is at:

 - enhanced protection - see PTM092410,